Everything You Need to Know About Constituent Communication

 Handling Blackout Dates

 Periods with restrictions on mass communications require a different game plan from the regular communication schedule.
 If you go into blackout without a plan, your office risks missed opportunities to connect with narrow groups of your constituents.
 Since communications are limited to 499 recipients, you can use your records to narrow your audience to people with specific interests, like veterans from a geographic area or environmental activists who support a carbon tax.
 You can even gather more data on the things they car about through surveys!
+Additionally, hosting informative and interactive inbound-only events during blackout is a great way to boost engagement.

 If your database is built out with all your office's communication records and still found lacking, think about purchasing constituent data to further refine your audiences.